mAAdhaTTah/obsidian-poker/README.md

 ### Rendering Cards

-To render a card, add backticks your chosen prefix, and a colon, then write the card(s) in standard 2 letter notation (e.g. `As` for the ace of spades).
+To render a card, add backticks your chosen prefix, and a colon, then write the card(s) in standard 2 letter notation, with a rank & suit pair.
+Ranks should be one of `AKQJT98765432X` (with X being rendered as `X` and meaning "any rank"); suits should be one of `dhscx` (with X being rendered as `x` and meaning "any suit").

 #### Example